Lap-Band Removal Surgery Dallas

-Lap-Band Removal or revision is sometimes required for patients who are experiencing adverse reactions or have not experienced significant results with their procedure.
-Since its introduction in the 1990s, the Lap-Band has been the subject of countless studies for safety and efficacy.
+Lap-Band Removal or Lap-Band revision surgery is sometimes required for patients who are experiencing adverse reactions or have not experienced significant results with their procedure.
+Since its introduction in the 1990s, Lap-Band surgery has been the subject of countless studies for safety and efficacy.
 It has been scientifically established as a reliable and successful option, widely recognized among all weight loss procedures.
 Conclusively, the FDA has deemed the Lap-Band to be safe when used on patients over the long-term.

-When removing your Lap-Band, the process will most likely be conducted in the same fashion as the original Lap-Band procedure.
+The Lap-Band removal process will most likely be conducted in the same fashion as the original Lap-Band procedure.
 If the original procedure was laparoscopic, the removal can utilize the same incisions and should take less than 30 minutes, also performed laparoscopically.
 On the other hand, if open surgery was the method of insertion, there is a high potential that the removal will be an open surgery as well.

 The removal process begins with the surgeon cutting away the capsule that the body has formed around the band, clearing all sutures and scar tissue, and taking out the Lap-Band itself.
 The tube and port will also be removed.